dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 _________________________________________________________________

-The verification statistics for dichotomous variables are formulated using a contingency table such as the one shown in Table 29.2.
+The verification statistics for dichotomous variables are formulated using a contingency table such as the one shown in :numref:`table_2X2`.
 In this table f represents the forecasts and o represents the observations; the two possible forecast and observation values are represented by the values 0 and 1.
-The values in Table 29.2 are counts of the number of occurrences of the four possible combinations of forecasts and observations. \setcounter{table}{0} \renewcommand{\thetable}{C.\arabic{table}}
+The values in :numref:`table_2X2` are counts of the number of occurrences of the four possible combinations of forecasts and observations.

+.. _table_2X2:

 .. list-table:: 2x2 contingency table in terms of counts.
-The nij values in the table represent the counts in each forecast-observation category, where i represents the forecast and j represents the observations.
+The :math:`\mathbf{n}_\mathbf{ij}` values in the table represent the counts in each forecast-observation category, where :math:`\mathbf{i}` represents the forecast and :math:`\mathbf{j}` represents the observations.
 The "." symbols in the total cells represent sums across categories.
   :widths: auto
   :header-rows: 2